-FOUR-BOX ASSEMBLY -- SIDE VIEW
+FOUR-BOX ASSEMBLY - SIDE VIEW

-FOUR-BOX ASSEMBLY -- BACK VIEW
+FOUR-BOX ASSEMBLY - BACK VIEW

-COMPU-DOBBY III INSTALLATION
+COMPU-DOBBY INSTALLATION

-The Compu-Dobby III will arrive in a separate box.
-The Compu-Dobby III is comprised of two main parts: the dobby and the black solenoid box.
-Unscrew the black thumbscrews on the sides of the black solenoid box and lift it off the dobby.
+The Compu-Dobby will arrive in a separate box.
+The dobby is comprised of two main parts: the dobby head (wood back plate with attached slide plate) and the Compu-Dobby (gray metal box with solenoids).
+Unscrew the black thumbscrews on the sides of the solenoid box and lift it off the dobby.

-Please note, your dobby will come with zip ties on the slide plate.
-These are in place for shipping only and must be removed prior to use along with the stretch wrap.
+Please note, your dobby head will come with zip ties on the slide plate.
+These a r e in place for shipping only and must be removed prior to use along with the stretch wrap.

-Mounting the Dobby

-On the back side of the dobby head you will find three bolts with washers and hex nuts attached.
-Remove these washers and nuts making sure you don't unseat the carriage bolt heads on the top of the dobby back.
+Mounting the DobbyOn the back side of the dobby head you will find three bolts with washers and hex nuts attached.
+Remove these washers and nuts making sure you d o n ' t unseat the carriage bolt heads on the top of the dobby back.
 Remove the hex nut, washer, and carriage bolt from the middle of the dobby back.
 Check back to Figure #1 to see where on the right side of the loom the dobby is mounted.

-Bring the dobby into position under the harness pulley support (see Figure #CD3-1).
+Bring the dobby into position under the harness pulley support (See Figure #CD-1).
 Insert the two 5/16" x 2-1/2" carriage bolts in the top of dobby backboard through the top horizontal.
 Secure each bolt with one washer and a hex nut.
 Insert the third bolt through the castle into the dobby back and secure with the washer and nut.